danielrosehill/My-Github-Repo-Index/README.md

 ![alt text](images/banner.webp)

- To use the index, click on a section in the left (sidebar)
+ To use the index, click on a section in the left (sidebar).

+ Note: if you're accessing this on Github, documentation repositories are (mostly) excluded.

+ Those can be accessed, instead, via my [docs site](https://docs.bydanielrosehill.com).

 ## Homepage & Other Projects

 # Index

 ## Personal Homepage
 [![Website](https://img.shields.io/badge/Website-danielrosehill.com-blue?style=flat-square)](https://danielrosehill.com)